apache/nuttx/configs/stm3210e-eval/README.txt

 ^^^

-  The linker files in these projects can be configured to indicate that you will be loading code using STMicro built-in USB DFU loader or via some JTAG emulator.
+  The linker files in these projects can be configured to indicate that you will be loading code using STMicro built-in USB Device Firmware Upgrade (DFU) loader or via some JTAG emulator.
 You can specify the DFU bootloader by adding the following line:

     CONFIG_STM32_DFU=y